modelica/ModelicaSpecification/Tutorial.md

 develop libraries in such a way is a bad principle.
 Information hiding is essential from a maintenance point of view.

-Considering the FiltersInSeries example, it might be a good idea to just declare two parameters for the time constants, T1 and T2, the input, u and the output y as accessible from the outside.
+Considering the `FiltersInSeries` example, it might be a good idea to just declare two parameters for the time constants, `T1` and `T2`, the input, `u` and the output `y` as accessible from the outside.
-The realization of the model, using two instances of model LowPassFilter, is a protected detail.
+The realization of the model, using two instances of model `LowPassFilter`, is a protected detail.
 Modelica allows such information hiding by using the heading protected.
 ```Modelica
 model FiltersInSeries2